make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 - A Raspberry Pi (preferably 4 or latest varient for better performance). with Raspberry Pi OS (32-bit or 64-bit) installed.
 A Raspberry Pi 4 or 5 is highly recommended for better performance.
 While older models (like Pi 3) might work for simpler tasks, they will likely struggle with real-time applications.
 - An active internet connection.
 - A terminal or SSH access to your Raspberry Pi.
-- At least 10GB of free storage (preferably on a microSD card or external drive).
-MediaPipe and its dependencies can take up a fair amount of space, so ensure your SD card has enough free storage.
 - A USB webcam or Raspberry Pi Camera Module (optional, for testing MediaPipe applications).

 ### Step-by-Step Installation Guide 🚀